Haventec/authenticate-ios-sdk/README.md

 ```
 public class HaventecAuthenticate {

+  /**
+   It creates a Hash of the pin, along with the salt that is in Storage

+   - Parameter pin: The PIN code.

+   - Throws: `HaventecAuthenticateError.initialiseError`
+   if the initialiseStorage function has not been called.

+   - Returns: String Base64-encoded representation of the SHA-512 hashed `pin` and stored salt.
+  */
-    public static func initialiseStorage(username: String) {
+  public static func hashPin(pin: String) throws -> String? {
   }

+  /**
+   It initialises Haventec data storage for the username

+   - Parameter username

+   - Throws: `HaventecAuthenticateError.storageError`
+   if there was an error persisting to storage.
+  */
-    public static func updateStorage(data: Data) {
+  public static func initialiseStorage(username: String) throws {
   }

+  /**
+   It updates Haventec data storage for the username with the JSON data

+   - Parameter username

+   - Throws: `HaventecAuthenticateError.jsonError`
+   if there was an error parsing the Data as JSON.
+   - Throws: `HaventecAuthenticateError.storageError`
+   if there was an error persisting to storage.
+  */
-    public static func getDeviceName() -> String? {
+  public static func updateStorage(data: Data) throws {
   }

+  /**
+   It retrieves the Haventec authKey

+   - Throws: `HaventecAuthenticateError.initialiseError`
+   if the initialiseStorage function has not been called.

+   - Returns: String Haventec authKey
+   */
-    public static func getAccessToken() -> String? {
+  public static func getAuthKey() throws -> String? {
   }

+  /**
+   It retrieves the Haventec JWT token

+   - Throws: `HaventecAuthenticateError.initialiseError`
+   if the initialiseStorage function has not been called.

+   - Returns: String Haventec Authenticate JWT token
+   */
-    public static func getUsername() -> String? {
+  public static func getAccessToken() throws -> String? {
   }

+  /**
+   It retrieves the Haventec username

+   - Throws: `HaventecAuthenticateError.initialiseError`
+   if the initialiseStorage function has not been called.

+   - Returns: String Haventec username
+   */
-    public static func getDeviceUuid() -> String? {
+  public static func getUsername() throws -> String? {
   }

+  /**
+   It retrieves the Haventec deviceUuid

+   - Throws: `HaventecAuthenticateError.initialiseError`
+   if the initialiseStorage function has not been called.

+   - Returns: String Haventec deviceUuid
+   */
-    public static func getUserUuid() -> String? {
+  public static func getDeviceUuid() throws -> String? {
   }
-    public static func getAuthKey() -> String? {
 }
-}
 ```

-Note, all of the methods require the Android Context as input.

 To initialise, call the initialiseStorage method.
 This provisions the device persisted storage for the username.

 Whenever you invoke a method that changes the authentication state of the device - add user, add device, activate user, activate device, login - you must update the Haventec SDK storage, using updateStorage.
-This can accept the JSONObject directly returned from any of these endpoints.
+This can accept the NSData object directly returned from any of these endpoints.
-There is an alternative implementation of this function that accepts an object that implements the HaventecAuthenticateResponse interface, for more custom interfacing.

 In order to authenticate with Haventec endpoints, a hashed version of the pincode is required, so the hashPin method is used for that.